 A proposal submitted by HYI alumni from one country/region working in the same discipline/field of humanities and social sciences will not be considered.

 Please check with HYI before applying 1) if you have any questions about eligibility or are uncertain if you are eligible based on your position; 2) for information on the process of making payments, if your application were approved, through the financial office of the PI’s home institution.

-Upcoming deadlines for this program are July 15, 2022 and October 15, 2022.
+The deadline for this program is October 15, 2023.
 Please submit one application for the group by the deadline.
 The application must include: